We may earn commission from affiliate links →

-Probably the most popular reason to visit the island is the spectacular cave in the heart of the island.
-During the visit, one of the most essential and beautiful caves in Europe, the Cave of Antiparos, enchants both kids and adults.
+The spectacular cave in the heart of the island is probably the most popular reason to visit the island.
+During the visit, one of Europe’s most essential and beautiful caves, the Cave of Antiparos, enchants kids and adults.

-The cave is located on the side of a hill, with unique views of Antiparos’ coastline.
-To reach the cave, you can take the local bus from the center of town (four daily buses leave you very close to the cave entrance) or drive your way up the mountain; the trip is no more than 15 minutes from the port.
+The cave is on the side of a hill, with unique views of the island of Antiparos.
+To reach the cave, you can take the local bus from the town center (four daily buses leave you very close to the cave entrance) or drive up the mountain; the trip is no more than 15 minutes from the port.

 Explore The Chora And The Castle

 Antiparos is home to just one small town and a few scattered settlements.
 The main town is relatively small and highly picturesque, full of unique whitewashed houses, dozens of exclusive boutiques and souvenir shops, and many good restaurants and tavernas.

 All the cobblestone alleys lead to the central Antiparos Square, where a few arcs and passages lead the way to the very ancient Kastro, the castle of Antiparos.
 Although today it might look like a small construction, the building offered shelter to the local population during the times of piracy in the Aegean Sea.

 Kids will enjoy exploring this small stone construction and all the houses, built one next to the other, as part of the surrounding protective wall of the area.
 Near the castle, there are a few old churches worth a visit.